-Marramarra Lodge is Sydney’s newest luxury wilderness escape.
+Marramarra Lodge is Sydney’s closest luxury wilderness escape.

 An adults-only retreat, it has been designed to deliver an authentic Australian nature experience, surrounded by native bushland and the Hawkesbury River.

 The lodge’s location has an island-like feel, framed by the Marramarra National Park while the magnetic beauty of the Hawkesbury River shimmers from every direction.

 Take to the water by boat on a guided tour, or at leisure with the complimentary use of paddle boards and water vessels to explore the surrounding waterways at your own pace.